Connecticut poised to become 19th state to legalize cannabis!

-On September 16, 2020, the Connecticut Center for Economic Analysis (CCEA) released a study — commissioned by MPP — that adds to the urgency of Connecticut ending its failed war on cannabis.
-CCEA’s study shows legalizing and regulating cannabis would lessen the economic pain wrought by COVID-19 by creating and preserving thousands of jobs and generating hundreds of millions in new tax revenue.
+On September 16, 2020, the Connecticut Center for Economic Analysis (CCEA) released a study — commissioned by MPP — that added to the urgency of Connecticut ending its failed war on cannabis.
+CCEA’s study showed legalizing and regulating cannabis would lessen the economic pain wrought by COVID-19 by creating and preserving thousands of jobs and generating hundreds of millions in new tax revenue.

 $692 to $740 million in total direct state tax revenue over five years of sales;

 $35 to $53 million in direct state cannabis tax revenue in the first year of sales;